Community 21

 Community 18

-… collegial, supportive, engaged: These are just a few ways to describe the SLS community, which sustains a close-knit culture in the midst of a major research university.
+… these are just a few ways to describe the SLS community, which sustains a close-knit culture in the midst of a major research university.

 student faculty classroom icon small block